18 Common Logical Fallacies and Persuasion Techniques

 10. The Fallacy Fallacy refers to dismissing a claim (which may be true) altogether solely because it has been poorly argued (e.g. illogical or with suspect evidence) or because a fallacy was used in arguing its case.

-11. The False Cause Argument, or correlation not casusation, refers to the assumption that because two things are related means that one causes the other.
+11. The False Cause Argument, or correlation not causation, refers to the assumption that because two things are related means that one causes the other.
 For example, 100% of murderers drink water; therefore, drinking water causes people to kill.

 12. The Gambler's Fallacy refers to the belief that streaks affect statistically independent phenomena.
 Simply, there is a one in two chance of a coin landing tails up, so based on this assessment, some might say if heads comes up on the first flip, then it seems likely the coin will come up tails on the second flip.
 This would be an incorrect assessment of probability, as coins do not have a memory.
 The same goes for roulette wheels.
 Every flip and every spin is new and is not dictated by what happened previously.
 Thus, the probability of flipping a coin and getting tails eight times in a row is the very same as getting HTHTHTHT.
 The conceptualisation of the gambler’s fallacy is quite similar to the Representativeness Heuristic (Kahneman, 2011; Tversky & Kahneman, 1974).

-13. The Middle Ground Fallacy is almost the exact opposite of the black-and-white fallacy.
+13. The Middle Ground Fallacy is almost the exact opposite of the black-or-white fallacy.
 For example, where two alternatives are proposed (generally extremes), the middle ground fallacy incorrectly supposes that the truth must rest somewhere in between (i.e. a shade of grey).
 However, it could very well be the case that truth rests in one of the two ‘extremes’.

 14. Moving the Goalposts refers to adding related propositions with just enough content altered to continue an argument, in order to avoid conceding after the initial claim had been successfully counter-argued.
 Similar argument types that fall under this umbrella of fallacies include Special Pleading and No True Scotsman.